RoySegall/gizra.com/app/_posts/2016-10-06-jekyll-starter-kit.md

   * Check your build on [Travis-CI](https://travis-ci.org/) with [html-proofer](https://github.com/gjtorikian/html-proofer).
   * Deploy your website to GitHub (on `gh-pages`) or Firebase, with only one command.

-This will get you off the ground with your new and shiny Jekyll Progressive Web App.
+This will get you off the ground with your new and shiny _Jekyll Progressive Web App_.

 {% include thumbnail.html image_path="assets/images/posts/jekyll-starter-kit/jekyll-starter-kit.jpg" caption="Jekyll Starter Kit logo" %}